oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 `max_age`
 :   Indicates the allowable elapsed time in seconds since the last active authentication event associated with the access token.
 An active authentication event entails a user interacting with the authorization server in response to an authentication prompt.
-Note that while the auth-param value can be a token or quoted-string (see section 3.1 of [@RFC9110]) its

 (#acr-challenge) below is an example of a `WWW-Authenticate` header using the `insufficient_user_authentication` error code value to inform the client that the access token presented is not sufficient to gain access to the protected resource, and the `acr_values` parameter to let the client know that the expected authentication level corresponds to the authentication context class reference identified by `myACR`.